-My new team, at Warwick, has been able to apply the various techniques that I helped develop.
+With my new Higgs team at Warwick, we've been able to apply the same techniques as for the Z boson.
 Through work mainly done by Elisabetta Pianori, one of our Research Assistants, we've focused on understanding the uncertainties on the theoretical calculations of Higgs-boson production.
 This is a complicated, and rapidly developing, field.
-Theorists are continuously refining their calculations, and producing new software packages, to help experimentalists take theoretical uncertainties into account in their data analysis.
+Theorists are continuously refining their calculations, and producing new software packages, to help experimentalists take theoretical uncertainties into account in their measurements.
 This is extremely important.
 When we claim to rule out, or observe, the Higgs at a given mass, we are always doing this with reference to theoretical predictions.
 Misapplication of these predictions could mean that we obtain a false result.